commitdev/docs/docs/eps/ep-first-2-weeks.md

 You'll present your HOP Demo next Thursday (Day 7 of your Onboarding) to other Engineering Partners (EPs), graduates (GPs) and interested community members!
 We've got a few of the most recent ones [recorded](https://www.youtube.com/playlist?list=PLQRTWrxEpL0SpjyzuIcvePs1LKyTP7pI3) for you to get an idea of what to expect when presenting your demo, and hopefully get you excited!

-Other expectations after your HOP Demo include:
+After your HOP demo, it's expected you'll continue making iterations and project updates to your original HOP.
-- Continue working on your original HOP or start a new one!
+Want to start a new one instead, or collaborate with another developer on a project?
+You can absolutely do that too!
-- Sharpen your development skills by taking a MOOC (massive open online course).
-If you choose this route, it's expected you'll work out loud and share your learning through blog and/or LinkedIn posts
+The goal is for you to continue to build your skills and contribute to our community.

 ---------------------------
 You should have an invite to the following meeting today (Let us know in your unique EPX Slack Channel know if you do not):